sagardesd/C-_Learn_The_Right_Way/constructor_destructor_inheritance_fiasco.md

 - ⚠️ Derived members need default initialization

 **Golden Rule:** Inherited constructors are a convenience feature for simple cases.
 When you need custom initialization logic, write explicit constructors.

+### Destructor execution order
+The **reverse order of destructor calls** ensures:
+- Consistent and safe cleanup
+- Proper handling of dependencies
+- No premature destruction of essential components

+In short, **destruction happens bottom-up**, mirroring the **top-down** order of construction.

 [↑ Back to Table of Contents](#table-of-contents)